7 Urgent Steps to Take When Your Facebook Account Gets Hacked

 Why Do Hackers Want Your Account?

-There have been cases where unscrupulous types have hijacked accounts on Facebook, Instagram, Twitter, and other platforms.
+There have been cases where unscrupulous types have hijacked accounts on Facebook, Instagram, Twitter, and Linkedin other platforms.

 It could be someone you know, playing a practical joke.
 Or one of your exes out for revenge.

-It could even be a case or relationship sabotage, or corporate espionage.
+It could even be a case of relationship sabotage, or corporate espionage.

 In such cases, your hacker might send nasty messages to your friends, expose private pictures, or delete all your contacts.